 In all my years of talking with patients and students about kidney stone prevention, not one of them has said to me, “Oh Jill, don’t worry.
 I get plenty of calcium each day.”
 Most adults don’t get anywhere near the amount of calcium they need.

 The National Osteoporosis Foundation “recommends that women aged 50 and younger get 1,000 mg of calcium from all sources daily and that women aged 51 and older get 1,200 mg.
-For men, NOF recommends 1,000 mg of calcium daily for those age 70 and younger and 1,200 mg for men age 71 and older.”
+NOF recommends 1,000 mg of calcium daily for men aged 70 and younger and 1,200 mg for men aged 71 and older.”

-We recommend the same amounts of daily calcium in kidney stone prevention.
+We recommend the same amounts of daily calcium for kidney stone prevention.
 Not only does your skeleton need the calcium, but in stone disease, it is how we rid our bodies of excess oxalate.
-Many of you overate high oxalate foods like spinach and nuts all day, but the combination of this and not getting much calcium in your diet made it the perfect storm for a stone incident.
+Many of you overate high-oxalate foods like spinach and nuts all day, but the combination of this and not getting much calcium in your diet made it the perfect storm for a stone incident.

-We do like all calcium to be gotten from foods and not supplements.
-Supplements in pill form have been shown to increase stone risk.
+We prefer that calcium be obtained from foods rather than supplements.
+Pill-form supplements have been shown to increase stone risk.
 Of course, if your doctor has prescribed calcium supplements because you have had bariatric surgery or have other malabsorption issues, take them as directed.

-Many people do not or will not drink milk for various reasons.
-And many people don’t eat dairy products at all.
-It certainly makes it harder to get your calcium needs met, especially when you take away some of the best vegan sources like spinach, almonds, and almond milk.
-Below you will find a list that will help get your needs met without breaking your oxalate goals!
+Many people do not or will not drink milk for various reasons, and many people don’t eat dairy products at all.
+This certainly makes it harder to meet your calcium needs, especially when you remove some of the best vegan sources like spinach, almonds, and almond milk.
+Below, you will find a list that will help you meet your needs without breaking your oxalate goals!

 Remember to get your calcium throughout the day, split up to no more than 500mg at a time, not over, as the body will have a more challenging time absorbing it all at once.
 And don’t go over your total calcium requirements per day.
 More is not better.
 Except maybe for fluids!

-Also, I am not telling you to have the below foods in the portion sizes listed.
-I am merely writing down the oxalate and calcium levels by the portion sizes they were measured.
+Also, I am not telling you to list the foods below in the portion sizes.
+I am merely writing down the oxalate and calcium levels by the measured portion sizes.
 You can eat less (or more) of the listed portion size.

 Non-Dairy Calcium Sources